 - Formal letters are written and sent after proper formatting and grammar & spelling checks.
 As these letters are addressed to the relevant officials or authorities within or outside of an establishment, the chances of errors in such type of letters are rare.
 The matter of the letter is kept precise, to-the-point and divided into distinct paragraphs to make it more literate.

 - Informal letters are written for personal reasons.
 They mostly use a casual language and don’t have a specific format.
-As mostly written to close contacts, these letters can adopt any writing pattern as per the needs of the writer.
+As they are mostly written to close contacts, informal letters can adopt any writing pattern as per the needs of the writer.

 2. Consistency and repetitiveness:

-- The format, style and layout of a formal letter which is written to address a certain cause or situation is often consistent and repetitive.
+- The format, style and layout of a formal letter written to address a certain cause or situation is often consistent and repetitive.

 - The format, style and layout of an informal letter need not be consistent and repetitive even to address the same cause or situation.

 - Based on the situation, a formal letter can have many elements but mostly such letters contain the following important parts: